ros-navigation/navigation2/nav2_regulated_pure_pursuit_controller/README.md

 Note: The maximum allowed time to collision is thresholded by the lookahead point, starting in Humble.
 This is such that collision checking isn't significantly overshooting the path, which can cause issues in constrained environments.
 For example, if there were a straight-line path going towards a wall that then turned left, if this parameter was set to high, then it would detect a collision past the point of actual robot intended motion.
 Thusly, if a robot is moving fast, selecting further out lookahead points is not only a matter of behavioral stability for Pure Pursuit, but also gives a robot further predictive collision detection capabilities.
 The max allowable time parameter is still in place for slow commands, as described in detail above.

+## Dynamic Window Pure Pursuit Features

+This controller also implements the Dynamic Window Pure Pursuit (DWPP) algorithm, developed by [Fumiya Ohnishi](www.linkedin.com/in/fumiya-ohnishi-23b124202).
+Unlike the standard Pure Pursuit, DWPP enables the consideration of velocity and acceleration constraints when computing velocity commands.
+An overview of the algorithm can be found here: [DWPP Algorithm](https://github.com/Decwest/nav2_dynamic_window_pure_pursuit_controller/blob/main/algorithm.md).

+A link to the paper and its citation will be provided once it becomes publicly available.

 ## Configuration

 | Parameter | Description |